 The residents fought hard against the evictions, and as things calmed in the evening, three or four residents had lost an eye, and several had smaller injuries.
 The police tore down several houses the first day and came back the next day to finish the job.
 After the uprising the then Mayor of Cape Town declared that all in-situ upgrades in Hangberg were put on an indefinite hold.

-Many residents of Hangberg saw the uprising as a victory since they had mostly repelled the police the first day, and the city government had received bad publicity.
+Many residents of Hangberg saw the uprising as a victory since they had mostly repelled the police the first day, and the City government had received bad publicity.
 After the uprising, local government wished to resume talks with residents.
-Various areas of Hangberg chose representatives to be part of a Peace and Mediation Forum (PMF).
-In 2011 the city government and the PMF signed a peace accord which stated that: No would be allowed to build or rebuild above or on the fire break, in return the city would provide houses for those who already lived there at the time of the 2010 uprising.
+Various areas of Hangberg, chose a representatives to be part of a Peace and Mediation Forum.
+In 2011 the City government and the PMF signed a peace accord which stated that: No one would be allowed to build or rebuild above or on the fire break, in return the City would provide Houses for those who already lived there, at the time of the 2010.

 Continued evictions and the beginning of housing projects